GJRC-bots/house-ledger/README.md

 ### Auto-Updating Display

 Use `/set_display_channel` to set up a pinned scoreboard in a channel that updates automatically whenever scores change via `/score_add` or `/score_remove`.
 The display shows all standings embeds and refreshes in real-time.

+### Season System

+The bot includes a season system for running competitive puzzle games or challenges.
+Each season contains multiple stages, and users can submit answers to each stage.

+- **Seasons**: Long-term competitions with multiple stages
+- **Stages**: Individual challenges within a season that users can submit answers to
+- **Submissions**: Users can submit one answer per stage; admins set the correct solution
+- **Progression**: Admins can advance seasons and stages as needed

+Season data is stored in `houseledger_season.json`.
+Use `/season` and `/stage` to view current progress, `/submit` to participate, and admin commands to manage the competition.